danbz/aesthetic-programming/source/5-ObjectOrientation/Readme.md

 ## Object Abstraction

 ## 5.1 setup()

-Pause week before -> OOP

-abstraction is all over in computing, but we just choose to use this chapter to examplify it
+In the previous chapters, we have worked with different objects such as geometric shapes like ellipses, rectangles and polygons.
+One can apply different attributes to these objects, such as color, size and position.
+Additionally, they can exhibit certain behaviors such as moving, animating and rotation (as seen in Ch.3- Infinite Loops and Ch.4- Data Capture).
+But those geometric objects are already built-in `p5.js`.
+In this chapter, we will work on constructing our own objects, attributes and behaviors, representing some parts of the objects in a physical or imagined world.

+Abstraction in computing is about representation.
+There are too much details and relations to handle in real world in which objects are complex and nonlinear.
+For example, Tofu, originated in China with over 2000 years, is a food made of soybean.
+Through soaking and grinding soybeans, as well as filering out remaining particulates, it becomes something known as soymilk, containing stable emulsion of oil, water, and protein.
+Such condensed soymilk is pressed into solid white blocks with varying softness as Tofu in a process similar to cheesemaking.
+It is an important food product specifically in the East, not only because of its protein richness but also as a cultural symbol.
+When you present a ToFu in a game context like [Tofu Go](https://www.dbdbking.com/Tofu-Go), developed and designed by Francis Lam (HK/CN), it is inevitably required to abstract the complexity of processes and relations, representing essential and desired elements.
+In the game, Tofu is designed as a white 3-d cube form with an emoticon, and it could also move and jump.
+Of course in real world Tofu cannot behave in that way, but one can imgine how objects can be performed differently when you program your own software.

+Abstraction is one of the key concepts of object-oriented programming (OOP) languages.
+Its main goal is to handle object's complexity by presenting and abstracting certain details to the users by representing a concrete model.
+Fazi and Fuller discuss such concreteness of abstracted computation [^Fazi], they said "Computation not only abstracts from the world in order to model and represet it; through such abstractions, it also partakes in it."
+If we think of previous capture of data capture, it becomes clear that computation, in a wider cultural context, facilitates urban life into capitalistic metrification and datafication.
+Abstraction is all over in computing from using high level programing langauge to the representation in a graphical user interface.
+Such abstraction hides details of how a computer work physically with logic gates in a binary system as well as reducing the complexity of computer operation (such as copying and deleting files) to users.
+This chapter is more to examplify the concept of abstraction through object oriented programming with objects creation.

+Historically speaking, the formal programming concept of objects was introduced in the mid-1960s with Simula 67, a major revision of Simula I, a programming language designed for discrete event simulation, created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo.
+(Wikipedia)

 A programming paradigm
 https://user-content.gitlab-static.net/38287337cdf9f32ae05de5b3d9d7037868960496/687474703a2f2f6a6f667261706573652e626c6f6769612e636f6d2f75706c6f61642f32303038303632373232313730302d6461686c2d6e7967616172642e6a7067

-Background: The formal programming concept of objects was introduced in the mid-1960s with Simula 67, a major revision of Simula I, a programming language designed for discrete event simulation, created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo.
-(Wikipedia)
+Background:

 "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017) => link to participatory design's utopia project that works with workers' union. re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017)